productml/blurr/README.md

 Blurr transforms structured, streaming `raw data` into `features` for model training and prediction using a `high-level expressive YAML-based language` called the Data Transform Configuration (DTC).

 The motivation for building Blurr is to help data scientists extract features from raw data *without depending on a data engineer*.
 Reducing engineering dependencies makes iterations on feature engineering and selection faster than existing methods - writing Spark code, using SparkSQL or KSQL.
+We wanted to build something that is portable across any infrastructure stack.

 Blurr has the same workflow during model development and taking it to production, so productionizing an ML pipeline is a breeze.